sunng87/node-geohash/README.md

 ### geohash.encode_uint64 (latitude, longitude, bitDepth=52)

 Encode a pair of latitude and longitude values into a uint64-like number geohash.
-The third argument is optional, you can specify the bit depth of this number, which affects the precision of the geohash but also must be used consistently when decoding.
+The third argument is optional, you can specify the `bitDepth` of this number, which affects the precision of the geohash but also must be used consistently when decoding.
 Bit depth must be even.

 ### geohash.decode_uint64 (hashnumber, bitDepth=52)

 Decode a uint64-like hashed number into pair of latitude and longitude values.
 A javascript object is returned with `latitude` and `longitude` keys.
-You must also provide the bitDepth at which to decode the number (ie. what bitDepth the number was originall produced with).
+You should also provide the `bitDepth` at which to decode the number (ie. what bitDepth the number was originally produced with), but will default to 52.

 ### geohash.decode_bbox_uint64 (hashnumber, bitDepth=52)